uzairname/leaderboards/README.md

-# Firstplace🏅
+# Firstplace

-An open source elo rating, matchmaking, and leaderboards system for Discord communities.
+A flexible Elo ranking and matchmaking system for Discord communities.